OnlySlides/Wireshark-Workshop/README.md

 An example of malicious HTTP, HTTPS/SSL/TLS, and TCP traffic will be displayed below.

 ##### Examples: 5.1, 5.2, 5.3
 Example 5.1: pcap contains post-infection unencrypted traffic caused by Formbook malware.
 Formbook is a messy/noisy type of malware that generate alot of HTTP GET & POST requests.
-Any form of Formbook will cause the same patterns in GET & POST requests; other Formbooks will have different patterns. <br /> Malware was delivered as an email with attached -> attached ZIP archive -> extracted malware. <br />
+Any form of Formbook will cause the same patterns in GET & POST requests; note that other Formbooks will have different patterns. <br /> Malware was delivered as an email with an attachment -> attached ZIP archive -> extracted malware. <br />

-Open pcap > basic web filter > scroll down to see more HTTP requests > this Formbook sample has the first four characters as e8bw > follow TCP stream of any HTTP GET request > minimal information in the HTTP request headers indicates likely malicious activity > new search filter shows the http responses as well > basic + DNS filter > find indicators of some domains that were contacted by Formbook malware that did not resolve.
+Open pcap > basic web filter > scroll down to see more HTTP requests > this Formbook sample has the first four characters as e8bw > follow TCP stream of any HTTP GET request > minimal information in the HTTP request headers indicates likely malicious activity > new search filter show the HTTP responses to the GET requests > basic + DNS filter > find indicators of some domains that were contacted by Formbook malware that did not resolve.
 <p align="center">
 e8bw Formbook pattern for any domain it's going to: <br/>
 <img src="https://i.imgur.com/G2mf1Ww.png" height="30%" width="30%" alt="Wireshark Workshop"/>